 Easter Sunday was April 10th that year.
 (It’s always the first Sunday after the first full moon occurring on or after the vernal equinox, did you know?
 Yes.
 Decided by the Council of Nicea in 325 AD.
 You’re welcome.)
 So: Mother, Corine, John, Teddy, Mrs. Klieforth (Aunt Teddy’s mother) ham sweet potatoes and apples green… Continue reading 1966: Easter and other dinners

-My parents were part of a “supper club” with three other couples, where they’d take turns hosting dinners at each other’s houses.
+My parents were part of a “supper club” with three other couples.
+They were all long-time friends, and they’d take turns hosting dinner at their houses for the group.
 I was fascinated by the whole thing.
-When my parents hosted, of course we four kids were sent to bed early, but I would hide out on the landing of the stairs and… Continue reading 1966: Supper Club and childhood memories
+When my parents hosted, of course we four kids were sent to bed early, but I would hide out… Continue reading 1966: Supper Club and childhood memories

 Think about this country in 1965.
 The Dick Van Dyke show – the best sit com ever – was in its 4th season.
 But things weren’t all that great otherwise.
 There was civil unrest related to the Vietnam War and racial conflicts.
 The St. Louis Arch was completed.
 The Voting Rights Act was passed.The Gemini… Continue reading 1965: Middle of the decade dinners